Two White Arms

 Two White Arms, also known as Wives Beware, is a 1932 British comedy film directed by Fred Niblo and starring Adolphe Menjou, Margaret Bannerman and Claud Allister.
 It is adapted from a play by Harold Dearden.

 Produced by Eric Hakim Productions and backed by MGM, the film was produced at Wembley Studios.
 It was Bannerman's first 'talkie'.

-Premise
+Plot

 A man tires of married life and feigns the loss of his memory so he can pursue other women.